denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 FunctionDescriptor printfDescriptor = FunctionDescriptor.of(JAVA_INT, ADDRESS);
 ```

 Note: From a Java runtime standpoint, it doesn't matter what value type stands behind a C pointer because a memory layout of a C pointer does not hold the type but a 32/64-bit value fixed by the platform.

-A descriptor defines a function that return value type is _int_, and its parameter is a pointer.
+A descriptor defines a function that returns a value type is _int_, and its parameter is a pointer.
-Given descriptor _almost_ corresponds to its C definition from [stdio.h](https://www.cplusplus.com/reference/cstdio/printf/),
+Given that a descriptor _almost_ corresponds to its C definition from [stdio.h](https://www.cplusplus.com/reference/cstdio/printf/),
 because it defines a standard function while _printf_ is a variadic function.
 In Part 2 of this series we will explain how to implement C variadic functions in Java.